warbacon/zunder-zsh/README.md

 ## Roadmap

-- [x] Make it work on Debian/Ubuntu-based distributions and Fedora.
+- [x] Make it work on Debian/Ubuntu based distributions and Fedora.
 - [x] Install zsh if it's not.
 - [x] Make it work on Android via Termux.
 - [x] Add  colors
+- [ ] Make exa command work in Debian/Ubuntu based distributions.
 - [ ] Document code